-Unless modified by either an administrative design adjustment authorized in this UDO, or by a zoning condition contained in an adopted conditional use zoning ordinance the regulations in subsection C.3 shall apply.
+Unless modified by a zoning condition contained in an adopted conditional use zoning ordinance or a design alternate authorized in this UDO, the regulations in subsection C.3 shall apply.

 - a.
 If on-site parking areas can be accessed from an improved alley with a right-of-way of at least 24 feet in width, access from the alley is required and new curb cuts along the public right-of-way are not allowed. - Driveways are allowed based on the property frontage of any street.
 Additional driveways require approval from the Development Services Director. - c.
 Driveways accessing up to 8o-foot wide street rights-of-way must be spaced 200 feet apart centerline to centerline and driveways accessing more than an 8o-foot wide street right-of-way must be spaced 300 feet apart centerline to centerline. - d.
 A driveway serving any non-residential use or multi-unit living shall not be permitted to access neighborhood yield or neighborhood local streets unless the proposed access point is the lesser of 300' from an avenue, boulevard or parkway, or the intersection of another public street. - e.
 Offers of cross-access shall be prohibited where a proposed nonresidential use or multi-unit living may potentially obtain access from a neighborhood or residential street, unless the resulting access meets the provisions of subsection d above. - f.
-Driveways may intersect a street no closer than 50 feet from the intersection of 2 street rights-of-way, not including an alley. - g.
-Nothing in this section shall prevent all site access to any property.
+Driveways may intersect a street no closer than 50 feet from the intersection of two street rights-of-way, not including an alley.